Back to Blog

 6. Top Reasons for Quitting the Gym

 There are several reasons why someone may quit the gym.
-Top reasons often include pricing, members not actually using their memberships, losing motivation, feeling out of place, moving away, and not seeing results quick enough.
+The top reasons often include pricing, members not actually using their memberships, losing motivation, feeling out of place, moving away, and not seeing results quickly enough.

 7. Consistency is Key